Being near the sea makes us feel calmer: it's why we often choose coastal destinations for our holidays.

 2. Sea air is fresher and less polluted

-It goes hand in hand with that holiday feeling: breathing in that fresh sea air.
-And science can tell us why.
-The air along the coast is charged with negative ions, proven to help us breathe more deeply as they not only improve lung function but they also increase the absorption of oxygen.
-Plus, plants and trees near the coast also emit immune-boosting phytoncides, proven to increase our body’s production of infection-fighting white blood cells.
+The air along the coast is charged with negative ions, proven to help us breathe more deeply by improving lung function and the absorption of oxygen.
+Plants and trees near the coast also emit immune-boosting phytoncides, proven to increase our body’s production of infection-fighting white blood cells.

-4. You will sleep better.
+4. You will sleep better

 See you soon!